-Answer: The County’s tax rate did not go up in 2017.
+Answer: The County’s tax rate did not go up in 2019.
 However, some Municipalities and Fire Districts did change.
-Almost everyone had a value change due to the 2017 Revaluation.
-Some values increased, some decreased, and some remained unchanged.
 If you had any major additions, remodels, new construction, demolition, land split, etc. then your tax bill could also be different.

 Question 2: My house wasn’t complete as of January 1st.
 Why did I get a tax bill for it?

 Answer: Per North Carolina General Statutes, you were assessed on the percentage of the house that was complete as of January 1st.
 The full value of the house will be reflected on your tax bill once the house is completed.